Lance Collins

-Collins kicked six goals in their Round 10 match against North Melbourne, which was said to "galvanise the side" and led ultimately to the 1945 premiership.
+Collins kicked six goals in their round 10 match against North Melbourne, which was said to "galvanise the side" and led ultimately to the 1945 premiership.
 Collins continued to play well throughout the season in either the forward line or on the ball and, known as a big game player, Collins was particularly important for Carlton in the 1945 finals series.
-He kicked eight goals in the first Semi-Final against North Melbourne (garnering the praise "His pace and anticipation in the final was electric") and four goals in the Preliminary Final against Collingwood.
+He kicked eight goals in the first semi-final against North Melbourne (garnering the praise "His pace and anticipation in the final was electric") and four goals in the Preliminary Final against Collingwood.

-Collins lined up on a half forward flank for Carlton's victory in the 1945 VFL Grand Final but tore tendons in his ankle early in the first quarter and, although he remained on the ground with his ankle strapped, played little further part in the match before being replaced at half-time.
+Collins lined up on a half forward flank for Carlton's victory in the 1945 VFL grand final but tore tendons in his ankle early in the first quarter and, although he remained on the ground with his ankle strapped, played little further part in the match before being replaced at half-time.

-Club leading goalkicker in 1945 with 49 goals, Collins retired from VFL football to accept a coaching position with Tasmanian Football League side Sandy Bay, which he took to a premiership in 1946.
+Club leading goalkicker in 1945 with 49 goals, Collins left the VFL to accept a coaching position with Tasmanian Football League side Sandy Bay, which he took to a premiership in 1946.
 He later accepted a coaching position with Ballarat Football League side Golden Point Football Club.
 At Golden Point there is evidence that Collins invented the checkside punt during the late 1940s, two decades before it was first used in the VFL.

 Collins was named vice-captain in Coburg's Team of the Century.